The Kalam cosmological argument goes something like this.

 What you see then is the simple cause and effect is a myopic understanding of a Web of causes and conditions.

-This is the understanding that the cosmos is like a web or net; all existence is interconnected.
-LINK Sunyata.
-Event happen because of a collection of causes, which in Buddhism is called Dependant co-arising.
+This is the understanding that the cosmos is like a web or net; all existence is interconnected and empty of self, Sunyata.
+Events happen because of a collection of causes, which in Buddhism is called Dependant co-arising.

 As such, in Buddhism, there is no first cause.
 In Buddhism, they see the cosmos as eternal.